wp-plugins/esv-crossref/readme.txt

 2. Search for 'CrossRef' or Upload the downloaded 'esv-crossref.zip' file.
 3. Click 'Install', then 'Install Now', and then 'Activate Plugin'.

-Installation Note:  On WordPress version 2.7.1 you may see a notice saying "Plugin files not found." when activating.
-Try to return to the plugin list and activate again.

 == Frequently Asked Questions ==